The HIV Commission is putting together a national call for written evidence.

 - Public engagement: The role of campaigns and social marketing in HIV responses

 - Women: Women and HIV

 - Gay and bisexual men: What are the issues in the fifth decade of the epidemic

 - Youth: Young people and HIV

-- Trans: HIV and Trans communities
+- Trans and non-binary: HIV and Trans communities

 |The written submission should be as brief and informative as possible.
 The submission should be provided via www.hivcommission.org.uk.
 Neither printed nor mailed submissions will be accepted by the commission.
 If you require additional support, please contact [email protected]. |

 Submissions should not exceed 3,000 words and should reach the commission by 5pm on Friday 31st January 2020.

 The submission must be a stand-alone document.
 Complementary information can be submitted via links into the main submission.
 However, this information will only be available to members of the commission on request.
 Please include hyperlinks to any publication, studies, reviews, statistics, grey literature, measures or metrics that you feel will support the evidence provided.